 Other Types of Contactless Mobile Payments

-Android Pay is Google’s mobile wallet technology and one of the more popular NFC mobile payment apps.
+Google Pay is Google’s mobile wallet technology and one of the more popular NFC mobile payment apps.
 It is available on all NFC-enabled devices that run Android version 4.4 or later.
-To use Android Pay, customers just open the app on their phone (which requires the user to have a secure lock screen) and complete the transaction by holding their device over the payment reader.
+To use Google Pay, customers just open the app on their phone (which requires the user to have a secure lock screen) and complete the transaction by holding their device over the payment reader.

 Magnetic stripe data (MSD) cards vs. contactless EMV